 Incorporate elements and the language of the new Standards into your policies and procedures, for example:

 ‘The organisation attracts and retains people who are knowledgeable, capable and caring.‘

 ‘Our organisation acknowledges that effective management of the physical service environment is an important aspect of supporting the safe delivery of aged care services and providing a welcoming space for clients that is culturally safe.‘

 Remember that annoying child that was always asking ‘why’?
 Like that child, the reader of a policy wants to know ‘why do you want me to do this in this way’.
 Including the why or rationale is important – it can be woven into the your policy statement or be a separate introductory statement that helps the reader understand why you are asking them to follow a particular course of action.

-And if all this seems like a lot of work, then head on over to the CDCS Resource Hub where we currently have a special introductory offer for our Platinum Membership level.
+And if all this seems like a lot of work, then head on over to the CDCS Resource Hub.
 This includes a full, customisable policy and procedure suite, amongst other highly sought-after resources for managing your aged care service.

 Ready to make your job that much less stressful?
 Want access to resources that will support you, your staff and your clients?
 Click here to start working smarter, happier and more efficiently.